The Economy Looks Strong — But Mortgage Borrowers Feel StuckOn paper, the U.S. economy looks surprisingly resilient.

 - Labor markets softened slightly

-This strength is largely being propped up by consumer spending and selective market optimism, not broad-based economic comfort.
+This strength is largely being propped up by consumer spendingand selective market optimism, not broad-based economic comfort.

 The risk?
 Growth can remain positive while households and borrowers still feel squeezed — especially when credit rules lag behind economic reality.

-😬 Consumers Say They’re Miserable — But Keep Spending Anyway
+Consumers Say They’re Miserable — But Keep Spending AnywayOne of the most fascinating contradictions right now:

 - Consumers say they feel pessimistic